Tag: Therapy

 Therapy also provides a practice ground for asking for accommodations—a space to explore what it feels like to express needs without fear of judgement.

 In short, asking for what you need is not a weakness, even if it feels that way at first.
-Reasonable accommodations can help you enjoy your life a lot more and avoid burnout, and it’s worth learning effective communication about your needs!
+Reasonable accommodations can help you enjoy your life a lot more and avoid burn-out, and it’s worth learning effective communication about your needs!

 References